 How much is membership in the Friends of Luria Library?

 Students from other institutions pay $10/year.
 General membership is $25/year with other membership levels of $50, $100, $125, $250, $500, and $1000.
 Purchase your membership at the library circulation desk.

 As a member, can I use the interlibrary loan service?

 No, interlibrary loan services are not available for community borrowers.

 As a member, can I use the databases and library computers?

 No, library database access is limited to currently enrolled students, faculty, and staff only.
-We have one computer station at the Reference Desk for quick lookup using the library catalog.
+Please see a librarian at the Reference Desk to search the library catalog.

 Homework or Research Help